SeifAlmatari/Advance_Programming/README.md

 AminoAcid is a class characterized by a private string of length 1 used to represent the corresponding amino acid.

-The get_aa() method returns a string representation of the amino acid sequence.
+The get_aa() method returns a string representation of the amino acid.

 Nucleotide is a class characterized by a private string of length 1 used to represent the corresponding nucleotide.